KuzyWoozy/RL_CartPole_Personal/README.md

 # RL_Cart-Pole_Personal
 ## Summary
-  A working solution to the OpenAI gym cart-pole problem using Tensorflow.
+  A working Reinforcement Learning solution to the OpenAI gym cart-pole problem using Tensorflow.
 GPU support is recommended, which can be set up via cuda.

 ### Dependencies (install via pip)
   - tensorflow